espruino/BangleApps/apps/gipy/README.md

 ![Screenshot](splash.png)

-It is for now meant for bicycling and but hiking might be fine.
+It is mainly meant for bicycling but hiking might be fine.

 It is untested on Banglejs1.
 If you can try it, you would be welcome.